Imam4045/Explainable-AI-for-Multi-Class-Brain-Tumor-MRI-Classification-An-EfficientNet-B0-Approach/README.md

 ### Explainability with Grad-CAM

-After EfficientNet-B0 was selected as the best-performing model, **Grad-CAM** was used to generate class-specific activation maps from the model's final convolutional features.
+After selecting **EfficientNet-B0** as the best model, **Grad-CAM** was used to create heatmaps showing which parts of the MRI images influenced the model's predictions.

-The resulting heatmaps highlight regions of the MRI scans that contributed most strongly to the model's predictions, supporting interpretability and helping assess whether the model focuses on meaningful tumor-related areas.
+These heatmaps indicate whether the model is focusing on important **tumor-related regions**.

 ---